Are you familiar with the term LION on LinkedIn? Or perhaps LinkedIn Open Networker?

-So what is a LION?
 A LION is defined as a LinkedIn Open Networker.
-Basically a LION is someone who will accept a connection request from everyone and anyone who sends them one.
+Essentially, a LION is someone who will accept a connection request from everyone and anyone who sends them one.

-Typically There Are 3 Types Of People Using LinkedIn
+Typically, There are Three Types of People Using LinkedIn

-The only way that you can show up in the search results is if you are a 1st, 2nd or 3rd degree connection with them or belong to the same group.
-If you don’t, you will simply not show up in their search results.
+The only way that you can show up in the LinkedIn search results is if you are a 1st, 2nd or 3rd-degree connection of the person that is searching or if you belong to the same group.

-There is no need to “guard” your network, LinkedIn is not a personal social network like Facebook and you shouldn’t be sharing personal information on it.
-It is a win-win situation when you are growing your network.
+It’s important to understand that you do not need to “guard” your network, as LinkedIn is not a personal social network like Facebook and you shouldn’t be posting personal information on it that you feel the need to protect.